martin-hughes/thermopro-tools/docs/index.md

 ## Data flow

-As far as I can tell, the thermometer will only send notifications in response to a command.
+As far as I can tell, the thermometer will normally only send notifications in response to a command.
 So, broadly speaking, the normal data flow is:

 * Send command
 * Wait for notification